The TL program provides services to young adults to help them succeed; these services can include:

 - Where to go if you need to see a doctor or dentist.

 - Where to go in your community to socialize and find support.

 - How to find and keep safe housing.

 You can get Transitional Living Services through classes and workshops and through local agencies who can work with you one-on-one.

 Eligibility Criteria for Transitional Living Skills

-- Young adult ages 18 up to 21 who are current or former foster youth from state or tribal out of home care and
+- You are 18 or older but have not reached your 23rd birthday who is/was a current or former foster youth from state or tribal out of home care and

-- Young adult was in foster care in an established dependency action through DSHS or a tribal child welfare agency for at least 30 days after their 15th birthday.
+- You are/were in foster care in an established dependency through DCYF or a tribal child welfare agency and in an out of home placement for at least 30 days between your 15th – 18th birthday.